ajwarauff/tic-tac-toe/README.md

-tic tac toe game
+Tic Tac Toe Game Features:
-allows players to enter names and choose markers
+- Allows players to enter names and choose markers
-checks winning and draw condition
+- Checks winning and draw conditions
-calls each player by name
+- Calls each player by name
-counts number of moves of each player asks if the players want to play again
+- Counts number of moves of each player
+- Asks if the players want to play again